Films of All-Time

 Religious fundamentalists excoriated, picketed and boycotted Martin Scorsese's adaptation on the grounds that it blasphemously portrayed Jesus in sexual situations.

 This controversial, profound, and challenging adaptation of Nikos Kazantzakis' 1955 best-selling novel of the same name was Best Director-nominated by the Academy of Motion Pictures Arts and Sciences.
 The author was almost ex-communicated from the Greek Orthodox Church as a result of writing the radical, revisionist book, and his work was frequently found on lists of banned books.
 The film was denounced as pornographic (for a non-explicit scene of Jesus procreating with his wife) even before its release, although the film clearly stated in a pre-credits disclaimer regarding the film's adaptation from the novel: "This film is not based upon the Gospels, but upon this fictional exploration of the eternal spiritual conflict."
+The resulting controversy hurt domestic ticket sales -- its box office was only $8.4 million, on a budget of $6.5 million.

 Many attacks were made on the way the film depicted Jesus' humanity.
 In the film's first sequence, a tormented, self-analytical, guilt-ridden and worried Jesus explained that he was collaborating with Rome by making wooden crosses for crucifixion so that they could kill his fellow Jews.
 He in fact assisted in the crucifixion of a zealous Jew accused of sedition against the Roman state.
 Full of self-contempt, Jesus also feared his Messianic destiny and hoped that by his actions, God would invoke his wrath upon him rather than love ("God loves me.
 I know he loves me.
 I want him to stop....I make crosses so He'll hate me.
 I want Him to find somebody else.
 I want to crucify every one of His Messiahs").
 Jesus also consistently expressed doubts about his nature, his Messiah nature, and his own mission in life.
 After sitting all day long in a brothel within sight of Mary Magdalene having carnal sex with numerous customers, Jesus told her - with guilt and sorrow - that he needed her forgiveness.
 Later, he turned his back on his own mother Mary, telling her "I have no family."